junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — Introduced in Senate
 - 2007-02-08 — Read twice and referred to the Committee on Indian Affairs.
 - 2007-02-08 — Sponsor introductory remarks on measure.
 (CR S1786)
+- 2008-05-15 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+110-469.
+- 2008-06-19 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-15 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-462.
+- 2008-09-15 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-462.
+- 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 967.